Shareholders approve UBM's UK tax base return

-(Reuters) - Media and marketing services company UBM Plc (UBM.L) said its shareholders had approved a proposal to return the firm’s tax base to the United Kingdom after four years in Ireland.
+Nov 26 (Reuters) - Media and marketing services company UBM Plc said its shareholders had approved a proposal to return the firm’s tax base to the United Kingdom after four years in Ireland.

-UBM, which organizes exhibitions, trade shows and conferences, said its board of directors believed the current legislative framework in Britain represents a significant improvement for multinational groups.
+UBM, which organises exhibitions, trade shows and conferences, said its board of directors believed the current legislative framework in Britain represents a significant improvement for multinational groups.

 The company said it expects to become a UK tax resident from November 30.
 Earlier this month it said the move would have no material adverse impact on the group’s effective tax rate or tax cash outflow for the foreseeable future.